CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ![](../../../../assets/img/contents/portfolio-site-157.png)

-Edit the ids in the admin section and the changes should get reflected in the generated page.<br/>
+Edit the ids in the admin section and the changes should get reflected in the generated page.
-So far there has been nothing that we have not already done.<br/>
+So far there has been nothing that we have not already done.
-For the sake of illustrating an important and useful technique, let us now throw a little complexity into this profiles section.<br/>
+For the sake of illustrating an important and useful technique, let us now throw a little complexity into this profiles section.
 What we wish is that a social icon should appear on the web page only if the user has placed any content within the editable region associated with the icon.
 If the user chooses to leave the textbox of an id blank, the icon for that should not appear.
 We can deploy simple conditional tags to handle this -